 Drowsy driving, which refers to operating a motor vehicle while tired or sleepy, is a leading cause of thousands of car accidents annually.
 The U.S. Centers for Disease Control and Prevention (CDC) reports that 1 in 25 adults aged 18 or older has reported falling asleep at the wheel in the past 30 days.

-At Belt, Bruner, & Barnett P.C., our Alabama vehicle accident attorneys understand the devastating impact that drowsy driving can have on individuals and families.
+At Belt, Bruner, & Barnett P.C., our Alabama car accident attorneys understand the devastating impact that drowsy driving can have on individuals and families.
 We are here to help.
 If you or a loved one has been involved in an accident caused by a fatigued driver, please do not hesitate to contact us today at 205-933-1500.

 According to the National Highway Traffic Safety Association (NHTSA), drowsy driving accidents resulted in 846 deaths in 2014 alone.
 It is estimated that drowsy driving is responsible for an annual average of 886 deaths and more than 37,000 injuries.
 However, that number is likely higher given that clues about the cause of a crash are not always readily apparent or conclusive.